 The misalignment between the algorithm’s and the optimal solution’s residual graphs also makes the analysis challenging.
 We design a charging framework, which first partitions the vertices saved by the optimal solution into independent parts, and then charges each part to a subset of vertices saved by the algorithm.
 The number of parts may grow depending on the configuration of the optimal solution.
 Thus, the challenge is to partition the vertices saved by the optimal solution appropriately (based on different graph classes and algorithms) and to select the subsets of vertices saved by the algorithm such that no vertex saved by the algorithm is charged more than a constant number of times.

-\runtitle{Paper organization.} In Section~\vref{Sec:Framework}, we introduce the critical components of our algorithm design, together with the analysis framework and the key properties that ensure its feasibility.
-In Section~\vref{Sec:almostTree}, we demonstrate how to apply our design and analysis framework to $1$-almost trees and prove Theorem~\vref{thm:Almost}.
-Section~\vref{Sec:cactus} further extends the framework to cactus graphs, establishing Theorem~\vref{Thm:Cactus}.
-In Section~\vref{Sec:even}, we adapt the framework to analyze a special case on cactus graphs where firefighters arrive in pairs, and show constant competitiveness.
-Owing to space constraints, most proofs are deferred to the full version in the appendix.
+\runtitle{Paper organization.} In Section~\ref{Sec:Framework}, we introduce the key components of our algorithmic design, provide a sketch of the algorithms, and present the analysis framework together with the properties that ensure its feasibility.
+In Section~\ref{Sec:almostTree}, we demonstrate in detail how to apply our design and analysis framework to $1$-almost trees and prove Theorem~\ref{thm:Almost}.
+Section~\ref{Sec:cactus} further extends the framework to cactus graphs, establishing Theorem~\ref{Thm:Cactus}.
+Finally, in Section~\ref{Sec:even}, we adapt the framework to a special case on cactus graphs in which firefighters arrive in pairs, and show that the competitive complexity in this setting is constant.